 Do you know most folks don’t know their spending habits, drivers, or patterns!
 They don’t know leaky areas, weak spots, or how to control spending—they look at “cutting cost” instead of changing behavior.
 The goal of the spending fast is to learn your spending drivers, habits, and patterns: why you spend, when you spend, and the procedure followed before spending.
 That’s it; it’s not to save money.
 With this knowledge, you start behavior changes leading to a new spending approach, which will lead to lower spending.

 You need a couple aids.
-First, a notebook or computer file with these headings: Date, description, amount, comments.
+A notebook or computer file with headings, date, description, amount, comments, is vital.
 As you spend, record the date, enough description for later review, amount, and most of all, how you decided to spend.
 For instance, did you look at need, compared with want?
 Was it needed legally, ethically, morally, or life sustaining?
 Don’t try to change your habit now; this is not the goal.
 Do what you wish, just record it.
 Remember, your goal is learning about you.

 Next, you need someone to hold you accountable to complete your goal.
 Choose a reliable, positive person and define his or her role.
 Agree in advance review times with this person.
 Irrespective of review times, daily, write comments in your notebook or file and note specific learning for later action.

 The longer the better; if you decide to do the fast you will learn much about you.
 You will spot leaky areas and opportunities to change behavior to reduce spending.
 I recommend a calendar month.
 But, a week is better than nothing.

 At the period’s end, based on knowledge gained, develop goals and plans to change specific behaviors.
 You might notice you spend $5.00 each week day for lunch, and you might decide to take lunch to work and cut $5.00 daily.
 You would save this amount only if you deposit it in a savings account or use it to repay debt.